Pharmacy vs Nursing? Which career field is right for you?

 There are differences in the job duties of pharmacists and nurses.
 Pharmacists’ primary responsibilities include filling and dispensing medications.
 Some pharmacists depending on their place of employment, do not interact with customers on a regular basis.

 A community pharmacist who does interact with customers may provide medical advice or care, though not to the extent of a nurse.
 Pharmacists can offer guidance when buying at-home medical equipment, such as blood pressure or diabetes monitors.
-Pharmacists may also provide customers with information on over-the-counter treatments in the event of a minor accident or illness.
+Pharmacists within community health centers may also provide customers with information on over-the-counter treatments in the event of a minor accident or illness.

 Similar to pharmacists, nurses administer medications to patients.
 However, many nursing roles work directly with injured or ill patients.
 Nurses provide more complex medical care and treatment, as well as health monitoring.